The Holy Spirit | This Same Power

 The truth is, what really needs washing clean is the human heart.
-The innermost part of humanity, where God wants to be completely at one with us, was corrupted by Adam and Eve’s choices.
+The innermost part of humanity, where God wants to be completely at one with us, was separated from God by Adam and Eve’s choices.
 The human heart lies in darkness and chaos and only God’s Spirit can bring life and light to this disordered place (Jeremiah 17:9, Mark 7:21-22).

 Light enters the darkness.
 That light is Jesus and he brings the knowledge of God into our hearts.